-Sometimes the only way to sort out any problems you are having with your tax credits claim is to make a formal complaint.
-We outline the various ways you can do this.
+Sometimes the only way to sort out any problems with a tax credits claim is to make a formal complaint.
+We explain how to complain to HMRC and the different complaint stages.

-You may want to complain if, for example, the advice you have had from HM Revenue & Customs (HMRC) staff has been poor or misleading, mistakes have been made, there have been long delays, or you are just not happy with the service you have received.
+You may want to complain if, for example, the advice you have had from HMRC staff has been poor or misleading, mistakes have been made, there have been long delays, or you are just not happy with the service you have received.

 A lot of tax credits complaints are about having to pay back an overpayment.
-There are other ways you can challenge a decision about an overpayment, such as by appealing or disputing.
+There are other ways to challenge a decision about an overpayment, such as by appealing or disputing.

 The HMRC Charter sets out the standards of behaviour and values you should expect from HMRC staff.
 You can see the Charter in full on GOV.UK.
-This might be a useful starting point when writing your complaint letter, especially if you can show that HMRC have not met their promised standards.
+This might be a useful starting point when writing a complaint letter, especially if it can be shown that HMRC have not met their promised standards.

 Making a complaint is a formal process and has a number of stages.